 Josh: We should Shazam it actually, get our Shazam numbers up.

-I've interviewed people before who have said they don't recognise their songs anymore when they hear them out.
+I've interviewed people before who have said they don't recognize their songs anymore when they hear them out.

 Tom: It's weird.
-Sometimes we'll be walking through the shopping centre and someone will be like 'Your music's on'.
+Sometimes we'll be walking through the shopping center and someone will be like 'Your music's on.'
 I'll be like 'what?'.
-You have to listen quite hard to realise it's that weird bit you've completely forgotten about in the middle of the song.
+You have to listen quite hard to realize it's that weird bit you've completely forgotten about in the middle of the song.